Sinus Lifts and Bone Grafting for Dental Implants in Bradenton and Sarasota

 Bone grafting and sinus lifts are typically done before a dental implant procedure takes place, when there is not enough foundational bone to support the dental implant needing to be placed.
 It can also precede a variety of other procedures.
 Come see our highly skilled experts in the Bradenton and Sarasota areas.

 Your teeth are anchored in sockets on a platform of bone known as the alveolar ridge.
 Strong connective tissues (known as ligaments) and the surrounding bone firmly support your teeth and keep them stably in position on the ridge.

 For various reasons, bone around your teeth can lose its volume and density.
 This can cause a variety of oral health problems, such as painful chewing and the loosening or loss of teeth.
 It can also be a stumbling block to placing dental implants, as implants need a certain amount of bone to be properly supported.
-Fortunately, Dr. Rubino is able to regenerate lost bone and preserve your teeth and jaw through bone grafting.
+Fortunately, Drs.
+Ryan, Tyler, and Thomas Rubino are able to regenerate lost bone and preserve your teeth and jaw through bone grafting.

 Expert bone grafting specialist

-As a periodontist, Dr. Rubino is a highly trained specialist in grafting procedures that regenerate lost bone.
-He keeps current with the latest research and advancements in bone grafting techniques so he can provide the highest quality treatment at all times.
-His use of advanced technology and materials makes his bone grafting treatment precise, minimally invasive and efficient.
+As a periodontist, your doctor is a highly trained specialist in grafting procedures that regenerate lost bone.
+They keep current with the latest research and advancements in bone grafting techniques so you will be provided with the highest quality treatment at all times.
+The use of advanced technology and materials makes bone grafting treatment precise, minimally invasive and efficient.